noahjahn/docker-workshop/docs/python.md

 # Python example

-To combine some of the different ideas and commands we've gone over, we're going to walk through setting up a Django project completely Dockerized from scratch.
-The goal here is to show case how we can take the implementations we talked about to other web technologies.
+To combine some different ideas and commands we've gone over, we're going to walk through setting up a Django project completely Dockerized from scratch.
+The goal here is to showcase how we can take the implementations we talked about to other web technologies.
 There are going to be a few roadblocks along the way as well, they're left in here as a way to show _why_ the end result is the way it is.

 :::warning